By: Susan Dugdale | Last modified: 04-26-2021

 All four are popular choices.

-You'll find them on this page: funeral poem podcasts.
+You'll find them on this page: funeral poem readings.

-And there's also recordings of 6 much loved children's nonsense poems.
-You'll find those here: poems for kids
+There are also recordings of 6 much-loved children's nonsense poems.
+You'll find those here, along with activity suggestions and printables: poems for kids

 Find out here how to write a poem in free verse.